chat loading...

 Curriculum & Lesson Plans

-Teaching Resources - The National Gallery of Art’s Teaching Resources cover a range of topics and time periods.
+Teaching Resources - Covers a variety of topics and time periods.
 Resources within each module range from teaching packets to image sets to classroom activities.
+Managed by The National Gallery of Art

-Curricula and Teaching Guides - From the J. Paul Getty Museum, this site covers numerous topics and provides lesson plans and activities.
+Curricula and Teaching Guides - Includes numerous topics and provides lesson plans and activities.
+Managed by the J. Paul Getty Museum

-Resources for Educators - The Metropolitan Museum of Art provides several resources for educators, including lesson plans and curriculum resources.
+Resources for Educators - Provides several resources for educators, including lesson plans and curriculum resources.
+Managed by the Metropolitan Museum of Art

 Art & Art History Sites

-Heilbrunn Timeline of Art History - The Metropolitan Museum of Art's Timeline of Art History pairs essays and works of art with chronologies and tells the story of art and global culture through the collection.
+Heilbrunn Timeline of Art History - A Metropolitan Museum of Art resource that pairs essays and works of art with chronologies, telling the story of art and global culture through the collection

-Art Genome Project - The Art Genome Project maps the characteristics (called “genes”) that connect artists, artworks, architecture, and design objects across history.
-Genes include art historical movements, subject matter, and formal qualities.
+Art Genome Project - Maps characteristics ( “genes”) that connect artists, artworks, architecture, and design objects across history

 Statistics & Data

-National Center for Education Statistics - This government website is the primary federal site for collecting and analyzing education-related data.
+National Center for Education Statistics - Primary federal site for collecting and analyzing education-related data

-ED Data Express - From the Department of Education, this site provides data about primary and secondary schools in the US.
+ED Data Express - From the Department of Education, provides data about primary and secondary schools in the US

-MI School Data - As the State of Michigan's official education data site, this website provides access to both raw data and visualizations related to education in Michigan.
+MI School Data - State of Michigan's official education data site.
+Provides access to both raw data and visualizations related to education in Michigan

 Professional Development